We offer concrete help and advice for you to create your masterpiece in Mikkeli.

 The city of Mikkeli has an exceptional amount of construction in progress.
 The city has invested heavily in Visulahti’s new business and industrial center.
 In the next few years, the amount of public and private investments in the area is estimated to exceed EUR 150 million.
 New opportunities for trade and logistics are opening up.

 EcoSairila’s area of green industry is also being developed strongly.
-In 2019, the public infrastructure of the area will be completed and some of the area is already available to be reserved for businesses.
+In 2019, the public infrastructure of the area was completed and industrial space is now available to be reserved for businesses.
 EcoSairila has nearly 100 hectares of planned business space.
 The city is already in talks with interested businesses.

 Other major contributors to the future of Mikkeli are the new research and development facilities.
 The city also aims to create new research environments for businesses through its own construction projects.
 Examples include the research facility for storm water purification that was completed in 2019 in Lake Pitkäjärvi, and the water purification research facility which is planned in connection with the new wastewater treatment plant that is being built in EcoSairila.
 The wastewater treatment plant uses the membrane bioreactor (MBR) technology.
 The treatment plant also has a globally unique green line for high-efficiency wastewater treatment.
 When completed, the treatment plant will be one of the most modern wastewater treatment plants in Europe.
 A biogas plant is also being built in the area.

-Large investments will be made in schools and daycare centres in 2019 – 2021.
-The goal for the coming years is to build four new schools and three daycare centres.
+Large investments will be made in schools and daycare centres in 2019 – 2023.

 In terms of housing, the city’s future attraction is Satamalahti, a new residential area in the city centre, by the water.
 Planning for Satamalahti began in 2012, and the area will the focus for the construction of apartment buildings for the next 20-30 years.
 The area has space for 3,000 – 5,000 residents.
 Construction of small, modern detached houses is demonstrated in the Kirkonvarkaus residential area, which was completed in 2018.